evmos-stayking-house/evm-contract/README.md

    - `TripleSlopeModel`
        Contract for calculating the interest cost of the Vault.
 It is not intended to be used directly by the web client.
    - `Stayking` Contract for Leverage Staking
-   - `Vault` Contract for lending or depositing Mock USDC for Leverage Staking
+   - `Vault` Contract for lending or borrowing Mock USDC for Leverage Staking
    - `UnbondedEvmos` uEVMOS token contract that allows future claims to be paid to users during unbonding